m18646461005/iot/intl.en-US/Device Access/Authenticate devices /Unique-certificate-per-product authentication.md

 5. Connect the device to IoT Platform.

     Power on the device and connect it to IoT Platform.
 Then, the device carries the ProductKey, ProductSecret, and DeviceName to initiate an authentication request.
-For more information, see [MQTT-based dynamic registration]() and [HTTP-based dynamic device registration](/intl.en-US/Device Management/Develop devices based on Alink Protocol/Device identity registration.md).
+For more information, see [HTTP-based dynamic device registration](/intl.en-US/Device Management/Develop devices based on Alink Protocol/Device identity registration.md).

 6. Activate the device in IoT Platform.